Brought to you by Semicolon Software, makers of Solitaire Till Dawn.

 Tip #5: Conserve empty piles

-If we hadn't been able to move the 2 of Clubs to make a new empty pile, we probably would have left the Queen and 2 alone.
+If we hadn't been able to move the 2 to make a new empty pile, we probably would have left the Queen and 2 alone.
 It's usually best to use empty piles in a way that doesn't use them up.
 That way you can use them again and again, instead of just once.
 Sometimes you just have to use up an empty pile, but you shouldn't do it unless your need is great.

 Tip #6: Conserve singletons

 What's a "singleton"?
 It's a card that's not in suit and sequence.
-At move 25, we had two 3 of Clubs's that we could put the 2 of Clubs on.
+At move 25, we had two 3's that we could put the 2 on.
 The one at the left was not part of a sequence of Clubs; the one at the right was part of a 5-4-3 build.
 Because the rules allow moving only one card at a time, it will be difficult for us to move the 5-4-3 to another tableau pile (although not impossible, as we'll see later).
 Adding the 2 therefore doesn't make it much worse.
 But if we put the two on top of the singleton 3 at the left, then it too would be part of a build and would become difficult to move.
 By leaving it alone, we preserve our ability to move it elsewhere.

 Don't take this rule too literally.
 Of course it's important to collect cards into builds in suit.
 You'll spend most of your time and effort doing exactly that, and you'll have to cover up quite a few singletons to get your builds started.
 But when you have a choice between covering a singleton or covering a build, choose to cover the build.